-COVID-19 in Quebec: What you need to know this weekend
+COVID-19 in Quebec: What you need to know on Monday

-Meanwhile, Health Minister Christian Dubé said on Twitter Sunday the number of cases in the province appears to be decreasing compared to the past two weeks.
+Health Minister Christian Dubé said on Twitter Sunday the number of cases in the province shows an

 The province is now averaging 1,560 cases per day.
 It was averaging around 2,500 at the start of the month.